Easy Sweetpotato Baby Led Weaning Recipes

 It is cooked through when it’s no longer hard and a fork mashes it easily.
 Let it cool for baby!

-Sweet potatoes, thanks to their versatility, are wonderful options for making your own baby food.
-For example, this sweet potato spinach baby food is just 4 wholesome ingredients with fiber and healthy fats for babies growing brains.
+For example, this sweetpotato spinach baby food has just 4 wholesome ingredients with fiber and healthy fats for babies growing brains.

 Sweet potato also meshes wonderfully with other vegetables, like broccoli, carrots or pumpkin, as well as fruits, like pureed apples or applesauce, avocado and mashed blueberries.